The Frank Anthony Public School, Bengaluru: Facilities

 The school has a playground where sports like cricket, football, hockey, and other field sports are played.
 Basketball, throwball, and volleyball courts are available.
 In academics, there are labs for physics, chemistry, biology, computer science, and home science.

 In 2017, a multipurpose hall was constructed.

+Clubs

+The school offers for its students to engage and participate in various clubs that are considered a vital part of overall education.
+The clubs present in the school are: